feitosa-daniel/feitosa-daniel.github.io/_pages/cv.md

 Service & Engagement
 ------
 Served (or serving) as:
+* Board support for the Dutch National Association for Software Engineering (VERSEN).
+* Board support for the Steering Committee of European Conference on Software Architecture (ECSA).
+* Co-Organizer of the 6th International Software Architecture PhD School (ISAPS 2024)
 * Co-Chair of the track Software Engineering and Debt Metaphors (SEaDeM) of the 49th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2023)
 * Co-Organizer of the 5th International Software Architecture PhD School (ISAPS 2023)
 * Co-Chair of the track Software Engineering and Debt Metaphors (SEaDeM) of the 48th Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2022)